Zaloog/kanban-python/README.md

 Also shows a nice github-like contribution table for the current year.
 ![report](https://raw.githubusercontent.com/Zaloog/kanban-python/main/images/image_kanban_report.PNG)

+You can define a different output path of the `pykanban.md` report file with the `-p` or `--path` argument.

 ### Change Settings
   ```bash
   kanban configure
   ```
 ![settings](https://raw.githubusercontent.com/Zaloog/kanban-python/main/images/image_kanban_configure.PNG)

-To create a new custom Columns, you have to edit the `pykanban.ini` manually and add a new column name + visibility status under the `settings.columns.visible` section.
+To create a new custom Column, you have to edit the `pykanban.ini` manually and add a new column name + visibility status under the `settings.columns.visible` section.
 The other options are all customizable now via the new settings menu.